carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 - "Genes are clustered into gene families according to a similarity score."
 ---

-## Aligning the protein sequences to each other with BLASTp
+## Finding gene families

+In the previous episode, we annotated all of our genomes, so now we know the genes that each individual genome has.
+To build a pangenome we need to figure out which genes to compare between genomes.
+For this, we need to build **gene families**, which are groups of homologous genes.
+To decide which genes are homologous we need to measure the sequence similarity between them.

+> ## Pizza pangenomics
+> Do mozzarella cheese and parmesan cheese go in the same family?
+>
+> > ## Solution
+> >
+> {: .solution}
+{: .discussion}

-In the previous episode we annotated all of our genomes and obtained the annotations in different formats, like GFF, GBK and FASTA.
+and obtained the annotations in different formats, like GFF, GBK and FASTA.
 Now we want to understand how to go from annotations to a pangenome, so we will use a reduced version of the annotations to make a pangenome step by step.